-The goal of this course is not to teach the state of the art, or the full array of techniques within these areas.
-Those goals are deferred to more advanced courses.
+The goal of this course is not to teach the rapidly-evolving state of the art, or the full array of techniques within these areas.
+Those goals are deferred to more advanced courses, and this course prepares students to succeed in those courses.